supro200/netsql/README.md

 The Data source definition format:
 ```
   {
-    "data_source_name": "addresses",
+    "data_source_name": "addresses_to_cdp",
     "commands": [                               <<<  List of commands
-      "show ip arp",
-      "show mac address-table"
+      "show mac address-table",
+      "show cdp neighbors detail"
     ],
     "process_dataframes": true,                 <<< Whether to convert raw command output to CSV
                                                     In some cases you may want just to collect raw text output to process in other tools, such as Splunk or AWS Athena
     "join_dataframes": true,                    <<< Whether to join two command output, similar to Left Join in SQL Tables, only works if process_dataframes is True.
                                                      If there is a single command, this parameter is ignored
-    "common_column": "MAC",                     <<< Common field to join two Dataframes.
+    "common_columns": [                        <<< Common field to join two Dataframes.
 If join_dataframes is False , this parameter is ignored
+      "Interface",                             <<< Field name from first command output with values matching seconds command output
+      "Local_port"                             <<< Field name from second command output with values matching first command output
+    ],
-    "report_file_name": "addresses_report"      <<< CSV File name
+    "report_file_name": "addresses_cdp_report"      <<< CSV File name
   }
 ```
 Change these parameters accordingly and paste this fragment into json file as a new entry.

-If you run the script with *-h* or *--help* option, the new Data Source will be shown.
+To test if Datasource is added successfully, run the script with *-h* or *--help* option, the new Data Source will be shown.
 ```
 python netsql.py -h
 ```